cenkalti/dalga/README.md

 PUT always returns 201.
 If there is an existing job with path and body, it will be rescheduled.

-There are 4 options that you cann pass to `Schedule` but not every combination is valid:
+There are 4 options that you can pass to `Schedule` but not every combination is valid:

 | Param | Description | Type | Example |
 | ----- | ----------- | ---- | ------- |